ablestack/reactive-domain-objects/TECHNICAL.md

 - Element: an item of a collection
 - Node: An Property of an Object, or an Element of a collection
+- Field: A Property of an Object Node
 - Source: JSON source data, and the 'source of truth'
 - RDO: Reactive Domain Object.
 See definition in [README](https://github.com/ablestack/reactive-domain-graphs/blob/master/README.md)
 - Target: Usually synonymous with Domain, but used in the context of collection manipulation (abstracted)